 - Keep your Form I-20 valid by following proper procedures to change your education level, program of study, extend your stay, and/or transfer to another school.

-- Report a change of address within 1- day of the change so your record in SEVIS can be updated.
+- Report a change of address within 10 days of the change so your record in SEVIS can be updated.
+Failure to do so could result in your SEVIS record being terminated.

 - After you have completed your studies, you are authorized to remain in the U.S. for no longer than 60 days.
 This grace period does not apply if you have followed the correct procedures to apply for Optional Practical Training (OPT), advancing to the next higher education level, or have initiated a school transfer.